Intensive Inpatient Treatment

-KeyStone Center offers inpatient programs for young adults, ages 18-26, and adults, 27 and older.
+KeyStone Center offers inpatient programs for young adults, ages 18–26, and adults, 27 and older adults ages 18 and older.

 The Adult Inpatient Program, also called the Freedom Program, provides substance use disorder treatment to individuals struggling with addiction to drugs and/or alcohol that is escalating and has caused a significant negative impact in their lives.